Research Team

 Ms. Cagley is very happy to be working with the Autism Center.
 She has a thirty-six year old son on the spectrum, with whom she lives.
 Since his birth, she has been interested in research regarding Autism, so working with the IBIS Sleep Study feels like two of her greatest interests have come together.

-Mallory Leff is a Research Study Assistant for the Infant Brain Imaging Study for Early Prediction of Autism Spectrum Disorder and study of Down Syndrome Infant Development.
-She works directly with families through recruitment, enrollment, and scheduling visits for collecting behavioral assessments, EEG and MRI scans.
+Giuliana Castelli is a Research Study Coordinator for the Infant Brain Imaging Studies.
+She collaborates closely with families by recruiting, enrolling, and scheduling visits to collect behavioral assessments, EEG data, and MRI scans.

 Assistant Professor, Treuman Katz Center for Pediatric Bioethics, Seattle Children’s Research Institute, UW School of Medicine Dept of Pediatrics